MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-latency.md

 Activator runs rules against real-time data.
 Results are near instantaneous, but there are factors that can introduce latency.
 In most cases, that latency is imperceptible but in other cases that latency can be up to 10 minutes.
 Receiving accurate and timely information is an important consideration when creating and receiving rules.
 This article reviews the processes and settings that determine the balance between inclusion of events and the structure of a rule, and how quickly an activator is sent.
 For example, should Activator allow for more data to arrive and be included or should Activator ensure that recipients receive their alerts at a set time?
 And, how does the way a rule is structured impact the speed at which an activation is sent to recipients?

 There are three important factors that impact rule activation latency:
-- The user setting for late arrival tolerance
+- The user setting for late arrival tolerance.
-- A delay, up to one minute, that might be introduced by Activator’s backend processing
+- A delay, up to one minute, that might be introduced by Activator’s backend processing.
-- Aggregations on the rule
+- Aggregations on the rule.

 ## Late arrival tolerance